-The original title of the book: The Ministry of Fear (Macmillan Collector's Library)
+The Ministry of Fear (Macmillan Collector's Library)

 It is 1941 and bombs have turned London into the front line of a world war.
 In the shadows of the Blitz, Hitler’s agents are running a blackmail operation to obtain documents that could bring the nation to instant defeat.
 Arthur Rowe, a man once convicted of a notorious mercy killing, stumbles onto a German spy operation in Bloomsbury and must be silenced.
 But even with his memory taken from him, he is still a very dangerous witness.